www.handicapmd.com - HandicapMD

 3. Corticosteroids: If preterm birth is likely, corticosteroids may be administered to help mature the baby’s lungs and prepare for an early delivery.

-4. Cesarean Section (C-Section): If the placenta previa persists into the later stages of pregnancy, a planned C-section may be necessary.
+4. Cesarean Section (C-Section): If the PP persists into the later stages of pregnancy, a planned C-section may be necessary.
 In most cases, a C-section is recommended around 36-37 weeks to avoid the risks associated with labor and vaginal delivery.

 5. Emergency Delivery: If the bleeding is severe and threatens the life of the mother or baby, an emergency C-section may be performed, regardless of the gestational age.